kuxall/SumTran/README.md

 # Utils App

-- ` translator.py ` -> Translate the input text into different languages
+- ` translator.py ` -> Auto detect the input text and translate into different languages.
 - ` summarizer.py ` -> Summarize the input contents.
 - ` text_to_speech.py ` -> Convert text to audio format.